Prediction market: Accuracy

-These prediction market inaccuracies were especially prevalent during Brexit and the 2016 US Presidential Elections.
+These prediction market inaccuracies were especially prevalent during Brexit and the 2016 US presidential elections.
 On Thursday, 23 June 2016, the United Kingdom voted to leave the European Union.
 Even until the moment votes were counted, prediction markets leaned heavily on the side of staying in the EU and failed to predict the outcomes of the vote.
 According to Michael Traugott, a former president of the American Association for Public Opinion Research, the reason for the failure of the prediction markets is due to the influence of manipulation and bias shadowed by mass opinion and public opinion.
 Clouded by the similar mindset of users in prediction markets, they created a paradoxical environment where they began self-reinforcing their initial beliefs (in this case, that the UK would vote to remain in the EU).
 Here, we can observe the ruinous effect that bias and lack of diversity of opinion may have in the success of a prediction market.

 Similarly, during the 2016 US Presidential Elections, prediction markets failed to predict the outcome, throwing the world into mass shock.
 Like the Brexit case, information traders were caught in an infinite loop of self-reinforcement once initial odds were measured, leading traders to "use the current prediction odds as an anchor" and seemingly discounting incoming prediction odds completely.
 Traders essentially treated the market odds as correct probabilities and did not update enough using outside information, causing the prediction markets to be too stable to accurately represent current circumstances.
 Koleman Strumpf, a University of Kansas professor of business economics, also suggests that a bias effect took place during the US elections; the crowd was unwilling to believe in an outcome with Donald Trump winning and caused the prediction markets to turn into "an echo chamber", where the same information circulated and ultimately lead to a stagnant market.

-However, when compared to results from opinion polls, prediction markets are generally more accurate by 74%.
-Prediction markets have also been used to assess successfully the reproducibility of scientific research in psychology.
-A recent randomized experiment showed that prediction markets were slightly (12%) less accurate than prediction polls, an alternative method for eliciting and statistically aggregating probability judgments from a crowd.
+Prediction markets can yield better estimates of the mean opinion across a population than opinion polls.
+A study found that for the five U.S. presidential elections between 1988 and 2004, prediction markets gave a more accurate estimate of the voting result than 74% of the studied opinion polls.
+On the other hand, a randomized experiment from 2016 obtained that prediction markets were 12% less accurate than prediction polls, an alternative method for eliciting and statistically aggregating probability judgments from a crowd.